 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry operate gambling facilities or offer gaming activities, including casinos, casino resorts and hotels, bingo halls, lotteries, and off-track betting.
-Major companies include US-based casino operators Caesars Entertainment, Las Vegas Sands, and MGM Resorts, as well as Lottomatica (Italy), SJM Holdings (Hong Kong), Tatts Group (Australia), and William Hill (UK).
+Major companies include US-based casino operators Caesars Entertainment, Las Vegas Sands, and MGM Resorts, as well as GTECH (Italy), Galaxy Entertainment and SJM Holdings (Hong Kong), Tatts Group (Australia), and William Hill (UK).

 Worldwide, gambling generates more than $400 billion in revenue, according to Global Betting & Gaming Consultants (GBGC).
 Major casino gaming markets outside the US include Macau, Singapore, Australia, and South Korea.
 As gambling continues to expand in new markets, particularly in Asia, global industry revenue is expected to exceed $525 billion by 2019.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options